 Reel Life - the history of French cinema

-As the Festival Lumière 2018 draws to a close in Lyon this weekend we explore some of the landmarks of French Cinema history.
+With the 26th French Film Festival just around the corner in November, we explore some of the landmarks of French Cinema history.

 When Antoine Lumiѐre achieved the first projection of a moving picture in Paris in 1895, France’s place in cinematic history was ensured.
 Four main companies dominated the early days of film in France, with names such as Gaumont and Pathé entering the everyday lexicon of cinema, enduring even today.

 From that point on, France’s innovation in the arena of film and cinema grew steadily, managing to limp through the lean years just after World War I, to develop landmark styles such as Impressionism and poetic realism with directors such as Jean Vigo, Jacques Feyder and Marcel Carné.

 In 1945 Carné’s Les Enfants du Paradis was released, after a difficult gestation during the Nazi occupation.
 The film, set in the theatre world of Paris in the 1820s, was nominated for an Academy Award in 1947 and voted Best French Film of the Century in a poll of 600 industry professionals in 1995.
 Francois Truffaut reputedly later commented, “I would give up all my films to have directed Children of Paradise.”